Enterprise AI | | 23 min read

 - Vendor review checklist and HR data sensitivity matrix.

-- Human oversight model and sensitive case escalation process.
+- Human review model and sensitive case escalation process.

 The Bottom Line

-AI can make HR faster, more responsive, and more strategic, but only if it is implemented with care.
+HR AI can make HR faster, more responsive, and more useful, but only if it protects trust.

 Contact GS ConsultingSuggested Future Reading